-Paragraphs (a), (b) and (c) of item 2 in section 2 of Form 94-101F2 address the potential for a derivative or class of derivatives to be a mandatory clearable derivative given its level of standardization in terms of market conventions, including legal documentation, processes and procedures, and whether pre- to post -transaction operations are carried out predominantly by electronic means.
+Paragraphs (a), (b) and (c) of item 2 in section 2 of Form 94-101F2-address the potential for a derivative or class of derivatives to be a mandatory clearable derivative given its level of standardization in terms of market conventions, including legal documentation, processes and procedures, and whether pre- to post-transaction operations are carried out predominantly by electronic means.
 The standardization of the economic terms is a key input in the determination process as discussed in the following section.

-In paragraph (a), life cycle event has the same meaning as in section 1 of the TR Instrument.
+In paragraph (a);) of item 2 in section 2, life-\cycle eventevents has the same meaning as in section 1 of the TR Instrument.

-Paragraphs (d) and (e) of item 2 in section 2 of Form 94-101F2 provide details needed to assess the extensiveness of the use of a particular derivative or class of derivatives, the nature and landscape of the market for that derivative or class of derivatives and the potential impact a determination for central counterparty clearing could have on market participants, including the regulated clearing agency.
-The determination process will have different or additional considerations when assessing whether a derivative or class of derivatives should be a mandatory clearable derivative in terms of its liquidity and price availability, versus the considerations used by the securities regulator in allowing a regulated clearing agency to offer clearing services for a derivative or class of derivatives.
-The stability of the pricing availability will also be an important factor considered in the determination process.
+Paragraphs (d) and (e) of item 2 in section 2 of Form 94 101F2-provide details needed-to assessassist in assessing the extensiveness of market characteristics such as the useactivity (volume and notional amount) of a particular derivative or class of derivatives, the nature and landscape of the market for that derivative or class of derivatives and the potential impact aits determination for central counterparty clearing as a mandatory clearable derivative could have on market participants, including the regulated clearing agency.
+The determination process will haveinvolve different or additional considerations when assessing whether a derivative or class of derivatives should be a mandatory clearable derivative in terms of its liquidity and price availability, versus the considerations used by the securities regulator in allowingpermitting a regulated clearing agency to offer clearing services for a derivative or class of derivatives.
+The stability ofStability in the pricing availability of pricing information will also be an important factor considered in the determination process.
+Metrics such as the total number of transactions and aggregate notional amounts, and outstanding positions can be used to justify the confidence and frequency with which the pricing of a derivative or class of derivatives is calculated.
+The data presented should also cover a reasonable period of time of no less than 6 months.
+Suggested information to be provided on the market includes